1. BASIS OF PREPARATION:

 a) Net Profit on sale of investments during the year or

-b) Net profit for the year less mandatory appropriations, until the amount of IFR is at least 2% of the HFT and AFS Portfolio, on a continuing basis.
+until the amount of IFR is at least 2% of the HFT and AFS Portfolio, on a continuing basis.

-5. Advances
+5. ADVANCES:

 5.1 Advances in India have been classified as 'Standard', 'Sub-standard', 'Doubtful' and 'Loss assets' and provisions for losses on such advances are made as per prudential norms issued by Reserve Bank of India from time to time.
 In case of overseas branches, the classification and provision is made based on the respective country's regulations or as per norms of Reserve Bank of India whichever is higher.